bbuie/code_snippets/docs/docs/DEVELOPMENT.md

     - Provide a summary of the work you completed in the description of the pull request
 1. If there are merge conflicts fix them
     - IMPORTANT: Merge conflicts must result in a conversation with the developer who wrote the conflicting code
+    - IMPORTANT: Merge conflicts present the hazard of loosing code or introducing bugs.
+There is also the hazard of leaving code in the codebase that is no longer in use.
+Please take extra care to avoid these hazards.
 1. Review the "diff" of your code
     - Both popular repository websites (Github & Bitbucket) provide the ability to review and comment on your code changes
     - Make sure all changes are needed and wanted